 - seasonder_cs_object

-- A - SeaSondeRCSobject containing self-spectra data.
+SeaSondeRCSobject containing self-spectra data.- antenna

 - smoothing